Driftwood Fairy Scape with a Twist of Cotton

-One of the best things about being a DIY and craft blogger is that sometimes we get to create something just for the fun of it.
-Like this little fantasy driftwood fairy scape, I made for the Int’l bloggers club.
-It’s loosely based on “The Lorax”, who as you probably know, has a passion for trees.
-A furry creature right after my own heart 😉 And since this month’s challenge is wood it seemed appropriate too.
+One of the best things about being a DIY and craft blogger is that sometimes we get to create something just for fun.
+Like this little fantasy driftwood fairy scape I made for the Int’l bloggers club.
+It’s loosely based on “The Lorax”, who, as you probably know, has a passion for trees.
+A furry creature right after my own heart 😉 And since this month’s challenge is wood, it seemed appropriate too.

 Alrighty then.
 Let’s get cracking with making that Lorax inspired driftwood fairy scape with a twist of cotton 😉

 What you need for a driftwood fairy scape

 - Driftwood or an interesting piece of wood

 - The Twist Factor – Cotton wool

 - Glue Gun